-Your path to a rewarding medical career can begin with a Pre-Medical specialization at SWCC.
+Your path to a rewarding medical career begins with a Pre-Medical specialization at SWCC.

-The Department of Science and Mathematics serves SWCC students by providing quality science and math classes needed for pre-medical programs and admission tests.
-The Associate of Arts and Sciences Degree with a major in Science, Specialization: Pre-Medical program sheet lists classes needed for your degree but it can be tailored to the specific pre-requisites of your chosen pre-medical interest.
+The Department of Science and Mathematics provides quality science and math classes needed for pre-medical programs and admission tests.
+The Associate of Arts and Sciences Degree with a major in Science, Specialization: Pre-medical, lists classes needed to attain the associates.
+The Pre-medical course of study can also be tailored to the specific pre-requisites of your chosen pre-medical interest.

-It is important you meet with the pre-medical science advisor to discuss classes needed for specific areas of interest.
+It is important you meet with the pre-medical science advisor to discuss classes needed for your specific area of interest.